UI 45x13x6 [Z323] / N38 - badge holder

 - They are highly resistant to demagnetization by external magnetic field,

-- Wide application in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.
+- Wide application in modern technologies – are used in HDD drives, electric drive mechanisms, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Possible danger to health from tiny fragments of magnets can be dangerous, if swallowed, which becomes significant in the context of child safety.
-Furthermore, miniscule components of these devices can hinder the diagnostic process after entering the body.
+- Health risk arising from small pieces of magnets can be dangerous, if swallowed, which is crucial in the context of child safety.
+Furthermore, miniscule components of these devices can complicate diagnosis in case of swallowing.

 Precautions